barbagroup/land-spill/available_code_review.md

 * Drawbacks:
     * No AMR.
 They use unstructured meshes, which require manual pre-processing.
-    * To download the software, users require to fill some forms and waiting their approvals.
-Also, users are asked to open an account on SourceSup.
+    * To download the software, users require to fill out some forms and waiting for their approvals.
+Also, users are asked to create an account on SourceSup.
       It's not exactly "freely downloadable" software, from my personal viewpoint.

 ## GeoClaw